The program is for students in grades 3rd to 12th.

 About Morikami’s Japanese Traditional Music Program

 The Japanese Traditional Music Program was established in 2017 with initial and ongoing funding provided by Toshiba International Foundation.
 There are two components to the yearly summer program: a) summer youth camp: for elementary, middle, and high school students from Grades 3 through 12; b) summer weekend workshops.

 Students participating in the youth camp have various experiences learning about Japan and Japanese culture.
 The main focus is hands-on individual and group lessons on the Japanese 13-string zither, the koto.
 In addition, group lessons are offered on the Japanese taiko drums.
 Students will also have the opportunity to learn about Japanese culture, history, and cultural arts through hands-on activities, presentations, and tours of the Morikami galleries and gardens.

-The adult weekend workshops focus on beginner/intermediate levels on the 13-string koto.
+The weekend workshops focus on youth and adult beginner levels on the 13-string koto.

-The program staff includes Dr. Joseph Amato, Coordinator of the Japanese Traditional Music Program and Koto instructor, members of Fushu Daiko Taiko group, Morikami staff, and guest instructors on Japanese cultural arts.
+The program staff includes Shirley Kazuyo Muramoto, Koto instructor, members of Fushu Daiko Taiko group, Morikami staff, and guest instructors on Japanese cultural arts.

 - For grades 3rd – 12th

 - Instruments and sheet music will be provided for participants to use in the class.